urmi6899/CSC510_Group25_Project1/docs/Project2ImprovementOnProject1.md

 In our application we want implemented OpenID for clients like Google, Facebook and LinkedIn.
 We have successfully implemented for google and the rest are for future scope.

+<h2>OpenID Update</h2>

+OpenID allows you to change attributes of the user without changing the essential attributes like email and password , You can change the Name of the user , their role and the name of the resturant that belongs to them.

 <br>
 <h1> Tests </h1>
 <h3>Segregation of qty_calc test cases </h3>